Fede2782/oneCompleter/README.md

 ## Credits
 These amazing features were created by Samsung.
 None of this would have been possible if Samsung hadn't created these features.

-Pixelify for the Zygisk spoofing implementation.
-BlackMesa123 for floating feature script.
+Pixelify for the Zygisk spoofing implementation. [@salvogiangri](https://github.com/salvogiangri) for floating feature script and some other features.

 ## 💡Little tip

 This module installs some big apps and libs.
 I suggest you use Galaxy App Booster (Samsung official app of Good Guardians suite) after every big module update, so the tablet will not slow down.
 A "wipe cache" or "Repair apps" in Recovery may be useful in some cases.
 Moreover, make sure all apps are up-to-date before/after installing this module (Play Store and Galaxy Store).

 ## Features Now:
-- ✅️ Smart Suggestions Widget (thanks to BlackMesa123, only in One UI 6.1.1 and later)
+- ✅️ Smart Suggestions Widget (thanks to @salvogiangri)
 - ✅️ Camera Privacy toggle
 - ✅️ High End animations in stock launcher
 - ✅️ Extra Dim